 Pumpkin Seed Oil and Prostate adenoma

 Prostate adenoma is a decreased sexual potency in men.
 Pumpkin seed oil contains a unique complex of substances with diuretic, bactericidal, anti-inflammatory, antitumour and androgenic properties.
 Pumpkin seed oil favourably affects the prostate gland function, improves erectile function, normalizes the spermatogenesis process and protects tissue and blood vessels of the genitourinary organs against developing inflammatory processes.
-Therefore, in preventing and in complex treatment of prostatitis, prostate adenoma, erectile dysfunction and diseases of the bladder and urethra, pumpkin seed oil is widely used.
+Therefore, in preventing and in complex treatment of prostatitis, prostate adenoma, erectile dysfunction and diseases of the bladder and urethra, the pumpkin seed oil is widely used.

 Inflammation of the prostate (or prostatitis) can occur acute – suddenly and short-lived – or as a chronic long-term inflammation.
 Symptoms depend on the nature of the inflammation, some men may experience little to no complaints, while in others they can flare up violently.

 Acute prostatitis – Acute bacterial infections of the prostate mainly occur in young men.
 It’s associated with bladder infections and a higher risk for men with an enlarged prostate.